-Note that many things may affect the cooking times of the peas.
-They could take anywhere from 30 minutes to 2 hours to cook to tenderness, depending on their age, where they were grown, the water you are using.
+Many things may affect the cooking times of the black eyed peas.
+They could take anywhere from 30 minutes to 2 hours to cook to tenderness, depending on their age, where they were grown, and the water you are using.

 - 1/3 pound bacon, or 1 ham hock plus 2 Tbsp oil

 - 1 celery stalk, diced